MO-8: Reflecting on and Presenting Your Mission

 Demonstration of Capturing Data From Afar (MO-5)

-Next, student teams will present and describe data from a previous Aeropod flight.
+Next, teams will present and describe data from a previous Aeropod flight.
 They should show their original classified image and any graphs they created to quantify the area covered by each type of terrain.
 Teams will then describe what they observed and mapped in their image, the challenges they faced during the flight or analysis process, and how planetary scientists might address similar limitations.
 Finally, they should explain what they would change or improve if they conducted a second Aeropod mission.

 Demonstration of ROV-ing for Detailed Data (MO-6)

-Teams will demonstrate that their rover can navigate the Earth to Venus robot course and collect data from all three data collection points.First teams will use their robot and color sensor to collect as much data as possible from the course within the 5-minute time limit.
-Second, teams will analyze the RGB values collected by comparing them to the provided key that shows different rock compositions.
+Teams will demonstrate that their rover can navigate the Earth-to-Venus robot course and collect data from all three data collection points.
+First, teams will run their robot with a color sensor to gather as much data as possible within a 5-minute time limit.
+Next, they will have 5 minutes to analyze the RGB values collected and identify the types of rocks they observed by comparing their data to the provided key of rock compositions.

 This is your final MO!
 It’s time to wrap up your mission by summarizing your work on all Mission Objectives into a complete and final Mission Development Log (MDL).
 Remember, the MDL must address the “Deliverables” in each MO.

-- Have a title slide with the team name, team member’s names, and the mission patch.
+• Have a title slide with the team name, team member’s names, and the mission patch.

-- Include a completed Table of Contents slide Include the deliverables for each Mission Objective that the team completed
+• Include a completed Table of Contents slide Include the deliverables for each Mission Objective that the team completed

-- Be 50 slides or less (including 9 Mission Objective direction slides, see Template in MO-1)
+• Be 50 slides or less (including 9 Mission Objective direction slides, see Template in MO-1)

-- Include a completed copy of the “Mission Review Rubric.”
+• Include a completed copy of the “Mission Review Rubric.”